The D-Day Veteran I Will Never Forget

 Amazing people had helped me find my strength and I’d learned to believe that there is purpose to be found in pain, even when it does not seem possible.

-At that moment I knew why God had placed me in that room with this man at that moment.
+At that moment I knew why God had placed me in that room with this man.
 It was time for me to do for him what so many had done for me, and I knew exactly how.

 I spoke to him not as if he was an elderly man weeping in front of me.
-I did not speak to the image of a broken person in front of me.
+I did not speak to the image of a broken person in that chair.
 I spoke to the warrior inside of him, and I told him it was time to stop holding on to that guilt.

 What would all those men think, I asked him, if they knew as they stepped into those waters that the life they were forfeiting at that moment would be lessened for him?
 What would they think if they knew their Brother lived his life only halfway when they gave their whole life that day?